Nelson Mandela’s Heirloom Recipe

 THE SAMP AND BEANS

-3 c quick cook samp, soaked for 2 hours then rinsed clean
+3 c quick-cook samp, soaked for 2 hours and rinsed

 1 bulb garlic, finely sliced